dankraw/ssh-aliases/README.md

 #### Config properties

-A `config` properties definition consists of a `config` keyword and it's globally unique (among all scanned files) name.
+A config properties definition consists of a `config` keyword and it's globally unique (among all scanned files) name.
-It's body is a list of properties that map to `ssh` config keywords and their values.
+It's body is a list of properties that map to `ssh_config` keywords and their values.
 A complete list of ssh config keywords can be seen [here](https://linux.die.net/man/5/ssh_config) or listed via `man ssh_config` in your terminal.

 Each property may contain an underscore (`_`) in its keyword for clarity, all underscores are removed during config compilation, first character and all letters that follow underscores are capitalized - this makes generated file easier to read.
-For example, `identity_file` will become `IdentityFile` in destination config file.
+For example, `identity_file` will become `IdentityFile` in the destination config file.
-By design `ssh` config keywords are case insensitive, and their values are case sensitive.
+By design `ssh_config` keywords are case insensitive, and their values are case sensitive.

 Provided properties are not validated by `ssh-aliases`, so it should work even if you have a custom built `ssh` command.

-An example `config` may look like:
+An example config properties definition may look like:

 ``` hcl
 config "some-config" {